idan288/Web-Based-Multiplayer-Battleship-Game/README.md

   6. mine square : ![mine square](Screenshots/12.png)

  ### Summary screen:
- This screen display when the game is finish.
+ This screen appears when the game is finish.

 #### Summary screen example.
 ![Summary screen](Screenshots/13.png)
 ![Summary screen](Screenshots/14.png)

- **can run the project with the Ex3_war.war file using Tomcat.**
+ #### can run the project just with Ex3_war file using Tomcat.